University of Alabama: Greek life

+UA has one of the largest Greek systems in the nation with over 12,000 active students.
+In 2023, 29% of male undergraduates were in university-sanctioned fraternities; 44% of female undergraduates were in university-sanctioned sororities.

 Greek letter organizations (GLOs) first appeared at the university in 1847 when two men visiting from Yale University installed a chapter of Delta Kappa Epsilon.
-When DKE members began holding secret meetings in the old state capitol building that year, the administration strongly voiced its disapproval.
-Over a few more decades, 7 other fraternities appeared at UA: Alpha Delta Phi in 1850, Phi Gamma Delta in 1855, Sigma Alpha Epsilon in 1856 (this was the founding chapter), Kappa Sigma in 1867, Sigma Nu in 1874, Sigma Chi in 1876, and Phi Delta Theta in 1877.
+When DKE members began holding secret meetings in the old state capitol building that year, the administration voiced strong disapproval.
+Over a few more decades, seven other fraternities appeared at UA: Alpha Delta Phi in 1850, Phi Gamma Delta in 1855, Sigma Alpha Epsilon in 1856 (this was the founding chapter), Kappa Sigma in 1867, Sigma Nu in 1874, Sigma Chi in 1876, and Phi Delta Theta in 1877.
 Anti-fraternity laws were imposed that year, but were lifted in the 1890s.
 Women at the university founded the Zeta chapter of Kappa Delta sorority in 1903.
 Alpha Delta Pi soon followed.

-Strenuous hazing rituals among UA fraternities to test prospective member's manhood, as with fraternal groups at most American colleges, have always been a major concern of the UA administration.
 The Atlanta Journal Constitution newspaper reported male students receiving "100 licks with a paddle" by fellow male students multiple times back in the 1890s.
-Serious injuries in fraternities are a reoccuring issue.
+Serious injuries in fraternities are a recurring issue.

-In fall 2009, the university sanctioned 29 men's and 23 women's GLOs.
-Additionally, an unknown number of non-sanctioned GLOs existed.
-Four governing boards oversee the operations of the university-sanctioned GLOs: the Interfraternity Council (IFC), the National Panhellenic Conference (NPC), the National Pan-Hellenic Council (NPHC) and the Unified Greek Council (UGC).

-The number of men in GLOs more than doubled from 2002 to 2009, with fifteen fraternities reporting active memberships of more than 100 (where as recently as 2001 none reported memberships greater than 100).
-Following 2008 fall recruitment, almost all Panhellenic sororities participating through all rounds had potential new member class sizes of 80 or more; nearly all Panhellenic sororities also now have more than 200 total members.
-To accommodate growth in the student population since 2005, the university has sanctioned three new fraternities and two new sororities.
-Additionally, four new sorority houses were added, built behind the President's Mansion.